 - Bachelor’s degree in Supply Chain Management: This course focuses on the study of supply chain management, logistics, transportation, warehouse operations, inventory management, procurement and also manufacturing processes, etc.

-- Bachelor’s degree in Operations Management: This degree provides students with the education of managerial techniques and skills such as organizational skills, motivational skills, hiring skills, etc. It also teaches us with the skills for the development of resources.
+- Bachelor’s degree in Operations Management: This degree provides students with the education of managerial techniques and skills such as organizational skills, motivational skills, hiring skills, etc. It also teaches us the skills for the development of resources.

 - Masters in Supply Chain Management: This degree prepares students for managerial positions.
-Such positions include government sectors and the private sectors.
+Such positions include the government sectors and the private sectors.

 - Masters in Project Management: This degree prepares students for leadership roles.
-It educates them with the process of Supply Chain Management.
+It educates them on the process of Supply Chain Management.
 Big environmental projects and environmental engineering projects are some areas of this education.